-Without qualifying our opinion, we draw attention to Note 1 in the financial report which indicates that the company is dependant on receiving ongoing orders from a key customer or identifying alternate revenue streams to continue generating profits and operating cash flows.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of a significant uncertainty which may cast significant doubt about the company's ability to continue as a going concern and, therefore, whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+Without qualifying our opinion, we draw attention to Note 1(a) in the financial report which indicates that the company is dependent on receiving ongoing orders from a key customer, royalty payments and milestone payments or identifying alternate revenue streams to continue generating profits and operating cash flows.
+These conditions, along with other matters as set forth in Note 1(a), indicate the existence of a material uncertainty which may cast significant doubt about the company's ability to continue as a going concern and, therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business.